ilvhrbdy/murmur/README.md

     - Somewhere near.
     #jump useful_convo

+> Wait..
+I forgot everything..
     #show where how_much
     #jump useful_convo
 ```
-By indenting items under `#if` label you create a group of items that can be hidden together:
+By indenting items under `#as` label you create a group of items that can be hidden together:
 ```
 #hide label
 #as label # this whole block will be skipped